NDC Minority expresses reservations over approval of Chief Justice nominee | Ghana News Agency

 Dr Cassiel Ato Baah Forson, the Minority Leader and Ranking Member of the Appointment Committee of Parliament, in his opening remarks during the vetting of the nominee, said his side of the House would like to read the reasons by the Court for its ruling in the case of Mr James Gyakye Quayson.

-“We are of the view that we should be allowed to get a copy of the ruling so that we can be able to ask the nominee questions based on her ruling,” Dr Forson said.
+“We are of the view that we should be given the opportunity to get a copy of the ruling so that we can be able to ask the nominee questions based on her ruling,” Dr Forson said.

 “We are going to start the vetting using the information that we have but unfortunately we cannot conclude on the matter until we have the ruling on the latest judgement that she (Chief Justice nominee) took part.”